thkwznk/aseprite-scripts/ROADMAP.md

 - Add an option to playback a Tag Sequence in a randomized order
 - Add separate commands for sequence and randomized sequence playbacks with default keyboard shortcuts (Alt+Enter and Alt+Shift+Enter respectively)

-## Brush Transformations

-Unreleased:

-- Fix extension commands to only be enabled if there's an active sprite